On inertial types of elliptic curves: Introduction

-In the work~\cite{dembélé2024galoisinertialtypeselliptic} of the second author with Dembélé and Voight, a completely explicit description of the inertial types arising from the $\ell$-adic representations~$\rho_{E,\ell}$ attached to elliptic curves over $\Q_p$ is given.
-As explained in the introduction of {\it loc. cit.}, the study of inertial types has many applications, including to modularity, to the classification of representations of $G_F$, and to Diophantine equations.
-Moreover, a recent application of the results in~\cite{dembélé2024galoisinertialtypeselliptic} appeared in the work of Bosco~\cite{bosco20233adicrepresentationsarisingelliptic} where the $(\varphi,\operatorname{Gal}(K/\Q_3))$-modules associated to $3$-adic representations of elliptic curves over~$\Q_3$ are explicitly computed.
+In the work~\cite{dembélé2024galoisinertialtypeselliptic} of the third author with Dembélé and Voight, the authors give a completely explicit description of the inertial types arising from the $\ell$-adic representations~$\rho_{E,\ell}$ attached to elliptic curves over $F = \Q_p$ for $p \neq \ell$.
+As discussed in {\it loc. cit.}, the study of inertial types has many applications, including to modularity, to the classification of representations of $G_F$, and to Diophantine equations.
+Moreover, a recent application of the results in~\cite{dembélé2024galoisinertialtypeselliptic} appeared in the work of Bosco~\cite{bosco20233adicrepresentationsarisingelliptic} where the $(\varphi,\Gal(K/\Q_3))$-modules associated to $3$-adic representations of elliptic curves over~$\Q_3$ are explicitly computed.

-In this paper, we extend the results of~\cite{dembélé2024galoisinertialtypeselliptic} to the unramified quadratic extension~$\Q_{p^2}$ of~$\Q_p$.
-The case of elliptic curves with potentially multiplicative reduction is standard and we summraized it in Proposition~\ref{Pot Mult Uniform}.
-The cases $p=2,3$ and $E/\Q_{p^2}$ having potentially good reduction is where the main challenges are.
-The complete statement of our classification contains many cases divided into tables which can be found either in Section~\ref{sec:tables} or online~\cite{MAGMAFiles}.
-Our main results are summarized as follows (see Section~\ref{sec:exceptional} for the definition of exceptional types).